Case Study· 10 min read· Updated April 8, 2026

 Months 2–6Ongoing SEO, conversion optimisation, scaling to 200+ orders/month

 Our online store went from barely making sales to processing 200+ orders per month after Ijjad rebuilt it.
-The Arabic storefront, Mada integration, and mobile experience are exactly what our customers wanted.
+The storefront, Mada integration, and mobile experience are exactly what our customers wanted.

 — Layla M., E-Commerce Manager, Jeddah · Ijjad client